 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Pleuropulmonary Blastoma.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

-- Type I is made up of air pockets called cysts with early evidence that it is cancerous.
+Type I is made up of air pockets called cysts with early evidence that it is cancerous.
 However, it is difficult to find and diagnose in this early form.
-It occurs in very young children, who on average are 10 months old, and has a better chance of being successfully treated than Types II and III, described below.
+It occurs in very young children, who on average are 10 months old.
+It has a better chance of being successfully treated than Types II and III, described below.

-- Types II and III generally occur in children ages three to four.
+Types II and III generally occur in children ages 3 to 4.
 Types II and III are cancerous tumors and require intensive chemotherapy.

 Many patients with PPB have a mutation of the DICER1 RNase-IIIb gene.
 More details on the different types of PPB are explained in other sections, including more information about genetic factors in Risk Factors .